RETHINK RAMaY

 Fayetteville Friends, we ask that you Rethink Ramay

-The Fayetteville Public School Board is advancing plans to build a “New” Ramay Junior High School, east of the North College/Poplar intersection.
-The site location is on an unstable, steeply-sloping hillside, fully covered by an Urban Forest of healthy hundred year-old native trees.
+The Fayetteville Public School District is advancing plans to build a New Ramay Junior High School, east of the North College/Poplar intersection.
+The site location is on an unstable, steeply-sloping hillside, fully covered by an urban forest of healthy hundred year-old native trees.

-While we support the need for a new junior high in our community, construction on the slope will require more than double the expense of new schools in neighboring districts and pose major safety risks to students and residents.
+While we support the need for a new junior high in our community, construction of this school will require more than double the expense of new schools in neighboring districts and pose major safety risks to students and residents.

 Why is the location a dangerous choice?